-Senõr Ricardo is part of the Nasa ethnic group, and speaks the Nasayuwe language.
+Senõr Ricardo Chilo Vargas is part of the Nasa ethnic group, and speaks the Nasayuwe language.
 He lives in the village of Carrizal, indigenous reservation of San Lorenzo Caldono, a municipality of Caldono.
-He is accompanied by his wife and 7 children who work on the estate and in the home.
+He is helped by his wife and seven children who work on the estate and in the home.

 This coffee has a special significance in that it’s part of ‘Project 121’ instigated by our import partner to match small indigenous producers to small speciality roasters.
-The project is still in it’s infancy and this is the first year we have been involved.
+The project is still in it’s infancy and we were lucky enough to be partnered with Senõr Ricardo last year and expressed our desire to continue that partnership this year.
 DR Wakefield have partnered with the CENOIC cooperative who work with smallholder producers in indigenous reserves across the Cauca department.
 The scheme aims to ensure that at least 65-70% of our payment for the coffee goes directly to the farmer with an additional 20c/lb going to a community fund.

 The project has run successfully in Honduras and Peru and now the Cauca region of Colombia through CENOIC.
 Colombia has been going through a phase of transition, especially in the south where the country has been facing a civil war for more than 50 years.
 Cencoic has been at the forefront of moving forward by focussing on producing great quality coffee.

 There's a risk on our part in that no samples are provided before committing to the purchase either as pre-shipment or landed.
 It requires a significant level of trust between ourselves and our import partner.
 As part of Project 121 they 'guarantee' an SCA point score minimum of 84 points for these coffees.
 Luckily their qualified Q-grade panel scored this coffee an average of 85.
 That's a bonus.